 Moreover, approximately 3,400 acres on the city's southern edge is undeveloped and given the City of Antioch's goals to encourage infill development and limit sprawl, this area was not considered a suitable area to encourage housing development.
 The decision to focus on infill development limited the availability of land by approximately 18 percent.
 Excluding the roughly 3,400 acres of undeveloped land in the south, the census tracts that are below the median income then make up half of the available land for the Housing Sites Inventory.
 The dispersion rate of 55 percent of affordable units located in a low-income census tract is then on par with 50 percent of the available land area that is in a low-income census tract.
-The 55 percent of affordable units that are in low-income neighborhoods, and the proximity of low-income census tracts and transportation services.
+The 55 percent of affordable units that are in low-income neighborhoods is a reasonable dispersion, given the limited availability of land, the wide expanse of low-income neighborhoods, and the proximity of low-income census tracts and transportation services.
 The City will utilize strategies to encourage housing mobility, protect existing residents, and avoid creating disproportionate impacts for residents in lower-income neighborhoods.
 In addition, all projects in the EJ and low-income neighborhoods are anticipated to be mixed-income projects bringing investment and economically diverse residents to these parts of the city.